Collapsibility of CAT(0) spaces: Collapsibility and curvature bounded above

 \begin{theorem} For each $d \ge 5$ one has

 whereas for $d=4$ one has

 In particular, when $d \ge 5$ not all collapsible manifolds are balls. \end{theorem}

-\begin{proof} Clearly, every $d$-ball can be given a $\CAT(0)$ cubical structure.
-By Theorem \ref{thm:dischadamardpoly}, every $\CAT(0)$ cube complex is collapsible, and so is its first derived subdivision; so $\CAT(0)$ cube complexes admit collapsible triangulations.
+\begin{proof} Clearly, every $d$-ball can be given a $\CAT(0)$ cubical structure (consisting of a single $d$-cube).
+By Theorem~\ref{thm:dischadamardpoly}, every $\CAT(0)$ cube complex is collapsible, and so is its first derived subdivision \cite{Welker}; hence $\CAT(0)$ cube complexes admit collapsible triangulations.
 Finally, collapsible complexes are contractible.
 This proves that

-When $d \le 4$, every triangulation of a $d$-manifold is PL.
-By Whitehead's theorem, this implies $\mathrm{COLL}_d \subset \{\textrm{$d$-balls} \}$, so the first three containment of the chain above are actually equalities.
+When $d \le 4$, every triangulation of a $d$-manifold is PL (This is non-trivial; for $d=4$, this statement relies on the Poincar\'e-Perelman theorem).
+By Whitehead's theorem, this implies $\mathrm{COLL}_d \subset \{\textrm{$d$-balls} \}$, so the first two containments above are actually equalities.
 All contractible $3$-manifolds are balls, so

 In contrast, some contractible $4$-manifolds are not balls, like the Mazur manifold \cite{Mazur}; hence